 6. Your Owner's Manual Is Meant to Be Read

 In the first year of owning my first car, I only cracked the manual once, and only because I had a warning light that needed explanation.
-Nobody expects you to read the manual cover to cover, but you do need to skim it and take note of the recommendations it makes for maintenance.
+Nobody expects you to read the manual of a new car to you cover to cover, but you do need to skim it and take note of the recommendations it makes for maintenance.
 For instance, it'll tell you what type of fuel and oil to use as well as how often you should get routine service such as tire rotations and fluid changes.

 I could've saved myself a lot of Google searches by reading my car's manual as soon as I got it.
 It contains tons of info that first-time car owners can benefit from as they learn their way around the vehicle.